How To Preserve SEO Mojo (When Merging Sites, Changing Domains, Redesigning, etc.)

 I’ve written about title and description best practices.
 Check it out.

 Assuming you’ve put effort into yours, maintain them during your website transition.
 Just do it.
-Maybe because they’re not visible on pages people sometimes don’t migrate titles and descriptions to new sites.
+Maybe because they’re not visible on pages, people sometimes don’t migrate titles and descriptions to new sites.

 ¯\_(ツ)_/¯